Peach Melba: Pijama

 Peach Melba is claimed to be the ancestor of the pijama, a dessert in Catalan cuisine.
 7 Portes, a famous restaurant in Barcelona founded in 1836, is credited with its creation in 1951, when officers of the U.S. Sixth Fleet stationed in the nearby harbor would often dine at 7 Portes and order peach Melba for dessert.
 The name mutated to pijama ([pi.ˈʒa.mə], Catalan for pajamas) among the Catalan-speaking kitchen staff.
 From there the recipe, or the essence of it, spread throughout Catalonia.
-Variations are countless, but ice cream, flan, and fruit in syrup (peach and/or pineapple) are its staple ingredients.
+Variations are countless, but ice cream, flan, and fruit in syrup (peach or pineapple) are its staple ingredients.

 Though regarded as an extravagant and somewhat outdated dish today, the pijama was considered part of the corpus of the Catalan cuisine and its recipe was included in the inventory published by the Foundation of the Catalan Institute of Cuisine and Gastronomical Culture.

 Cultural significance

-In tribute to Escoffier an elaborate deconstruction of the peach Melba was served as the last dish at elBulli prior to its closure in 2012.
+In tribute to Escoffier an elaborate deconstruction of the peach Melba was served as the last dish at El Bulli prior to its closure in 2012.